peiyaoli2/acmdl-expert-recommendation/README.md

 #### Arguments
 `--query` specifies a query name, e.g. `--query='machine learning'`.
 Default is set to `'information retrieval'`

-`--write_to_file` specifies if output will be a txt file under the `output/` folder.
+`--write_to_file` specifies if output will be printed to console or txt file.
 Default is 0 and will print to console.

-If set to 1, the name of the file would be \[query_name\].txt
+If set to 1, the name of the file would be \[query_name\].txt under the `output/` folder.

 ### `process_xml.py`
 You don't need to run this code.